-Dash cam apps are a cheap alternative to a conventional dedicated dash cam - but can they be called on to keep you safe?
+Dash cam apps are a cheap alternative to a conventional dedicated dash cam - but can a dash cam app keep you safe?

 Looking to buy a fully fledged dash cam?
-Click the link to see our Best Buy dash cams.
+Jump straight to our best dash cams.

 What is a dash cam app?